 These are just some of the factors that an insurer may take into consideration when assessing whether they will provide cover to someone over 70 years of age.
 As mentioned previously, each insurer has different criteria for assessing applicants and just because one insurer rejects the application does not mean that they all will.

-What are the benefits of taking out life insurance If over 70 years of age?
+What are the benefits of taking out life insurance after 70?

 - Any outstanding personal debt